About Gardermoen Campus

 Synergies will be achieved by attaching other functions to the LHL Clinics at Gardermoen.
 In addition, a municipal health centre or “health house” will be established in the immediate vicinity of the hospital.
 The health house and the other tenants will be able to share facilities such as a patient hotel with conference rooms, diagnostic imaging services including x-ray, ultrasound, CAT and MRI equipment, a therapy pool and exercise spaces, restaurants, and other services.

 The relocation of the LHL Clinics to Gardermoen and the opening of the Health House could create the basis for a business and service cluster that embraces a large proportion of health-related businesses, such as medicine, research and development (R&D), technology, service providers, teaching, public/private health services and other knowledge-based enterprises.
 The cluster could also include businesses with a focus on the Gardermoen area.

 Various business and service functions will provide a basis for a range of local services, including meeting places, restaurants and cafes and active outdoor spaces, to the benefit of the hospital and the surrounding community.
 The area offers considerable potential as a link between adjoining recreational spaces and could become a leisure destination that lies within acceptable walking and cycling distance of the residential areas in the nearby town of Jessheim, without competing with Jessheim’s position as the centre of the area.

-The area is being developed by Gardermoen Campus Utvikling AS, which is jointly owned by Aspelin Ramm and Hemfosa Samfunnsbygg AS.
-The buildings are being designed by Nordic Office of Architecture, whose past designs include St Olaf’s Hospital in Trondheim and the Oslo Airport Gardermoen expansion project.
-HENT, the contractor, has extensive experience of hospital projects.
+The area is being developed by Gardermoen Campus Utvikling AS, which is jointly owned by Hemfosa Samfunnsbygg AS and Aspelin Ramm Eiendom AS.
+The buildings are being designed by Nordic Office of Architecture, whose past designs include St. Olavs hospital in Trondheim and the Oslo Airport Gardermoen expansion project.
+HENT, the contractor, also has extensive experience of hospital projects.